garutilorenzo/k3s-aws-terraform-cluster/README.md

   type: LoadBalancer
 ```

+**NOTE** with k3s is possible to expose "protected ports* via LoadBalancer.
+More info [here](https://docs.k3s.io/networking#service-load-balancer)

-To get the real ip address of the clients using a public L4 load balancer we need to use the proxy protocol feature of nginx ingress controller:
+To get the real ip address of the clients using a public L4 load balancer the installer enables the Nginx proxy-prtocol:

 ```yaml
 ---